-Mr. van Poelje and Mr. Dijkhuizen's employment agreements provide that each of them will not, during the period of his employment or for a period of at least twelve months thereafter, contract or solicit any clients (including persons who were a client within the twelve months prior to his termination) for the purposes of the selling or supplying of software products or services competitive to those offered by the Company.
+Mr. van Poelje, Mr. Dijkhuizen and Mr. Baksh's employment agreements provide that each of them will not, during the period of his employment or for a period of at least eighteen months thereafter, in the case of Mr. van Poelje and Mr. Dijkhuizen, and, in the case of Mr. Baksh, a period of at least twelve months thereafter, contract or solicit any clients (including persons who were a client within the eighteen months prior to his termination, in the case of Mr. van Poelje and Mr. Dijkhuizen, and, in the case of Mr. Baksh, including persons who were a client within the six months prior to his termination) for the purposes of the selling or supplying of software products or services competitive to those offered by the Company, in the case of Mr. van Poelje and Mr. Dijkhuizen, and, in the case of Mr. Baksh, by CSI.

-Mr. van Poelje is entitled to ● months' prior notice, and Mr. Dijkhuizen is entitled to ● months' prior notice, in each case, in the event of termination of his employment for any reason.
+Mr. van Poelje is entitled to two months' prior notice, and Mr. Dijkhuizen is entitled to four months' prior notice, in each case, in the event of termination of his employment for any reason.
+Neither Mr. van Poelje nor Mr. Dijkhuizen is entitled to any termination payment under his employment agreement, except in the case of wrongful termination (which means termination without proper cause), in which case, any termination payment would be determined by the Dutch Courts.
+Mr. Baksh is not entitled to any termination payments or prior notice pursuant to the terms of his employment agreement.